Carnegie Caulfield Cycling Club: Criterium racing

 Between October and April each summer, Carnegie Caulfield holds weekly criterium races on Sunday mornings at Glenvale Crescent, Mulgrave and on Tuesday evenings at Sandown Raceway.
 Races are typically between 45 and 60 minutes and are conducted on circuits with little to no vehicle traffic.
 Racing caters for all levels of riders, from elite male and female professionals to juniors and novice riders.
-It is not uncommon for 300+ riders to attend a day's racing.
+Over 300 riders often attend a day's racing.

 At the elite end, A Grade has hosted some of the world's best riders, including: